-Step back in time and experience the period of the Texas Republic in person at one of these Texas Historical Commission State Historic Sites.
+Step back in time and experience the period of the Texas Republic in person or virtually at one of these Texas Historical Commission state historic sites.

 San Felipe de Austin

-Now, a new interpretive project nears completion.
-It’s called Villa de Austin, a group of buildings that evoke one section of the town similar to how it would have been in the first decades of the 1800s.
+Visitors can now experience the Villa de Austin townsite exhibit, a group of buildings that evoke one section of the community similar to how it would have been in the first decades of the 1800s.
 Buildings include a schoolhouse, hotel, printers’ office, and courthouse.
 The work is informed by archeology and archival research that gives insight into what San Felipe looked like nearly 200 years ago.
-Villa de Austin is scheduled to open to the public in summer 2021.

 San Jacinto Battleground

 After driving through miles of surrounding petroleum plants, visitors to San Jacinto Battleground State Historic Site encounter the welcoming beacon of Texas independence, represented by a remarkable 570-foot-tall monument.
 In true Texas style, the limestone edifice honoring the site of Texas’ decisive victory over Mexico was deliberately designed 15 feet taller than the Washington Monument.
 The 1,200-acre site preserves and interprets the legendary battleground where Texians defeated the Mexican Army in an 18-minute battle on April 21, 1836.